WHA Docs

 See Plugin System for the full list and Custom Post Types for the data model.

-The yax-offload-media mu-plugin rewrites upload URLs to point at the S3 bucket.
+Media uploads are offloaded to S3 (handled by the yax-offload-media mu-plugin), which rewrites upload URLs to point at the bucket.
 Media uploaded through wp-admin gets stored both locally and in S3.
 Public URLs serve from S3 via Cloudflare.

 Nginx